 Know the Level of Control You can Surrender

-When you have someone onboard to fund your business, it’s obvious that an equal partner may demand approximately equal control.
-When it comes to the level of control, the different type of funders may have different demands.
+When you have someone on board to fund your business, it’s obvious that an equal partner may demand approximately equal control.
+When it comes to the level of control, the different types of funders may have different demands.